Zilvaro/adenwell-ecommerce/README.md

 * Display error if user has already submitted the review for this product

-* Inform user when he successfully subbmitted the review
+* Inform user when he successfully submitted the review

 #### Edit Review
 ![Adenwell review-Edit](/media/readme_files/review-edit.JPG)